piflynn/endless/README.md

 ## Instructions

+Clone this repository locally.
+Checkout branch `master`.
-Run `npm install` from the project directory (the one with package.json) Run `ng serve` from the same place
+Run `npm install` from the project directory (the one with package.json).
+Run `ng serve` from the same place.

 ## Development server